 K.E.
-Semmel's work has appeared in Ontario Review, Washington Post, World Literature Today, Southern Review, Subtropics, and elsewhere.
-His translations include books by Karin Fossum, Naja Marie Aidt, Erik Valeur, Jussi Adler Olsen, Simon Fruelund, Kenneth B. Andersen, Thomas Rydahl, and Jesper Bugge Kold.
+Semmel's work has appeared in Ontario Review, Washington Post, World Literature Today, Southern Review, Subtropics, Lithub, and elsewhere.
+His translations include books by Karin Fossum, Naja Marie Aidt, Jussi Adler Olsen, and Mathilde Walter Clark.
 He is a recipient of numerous grants from the Danish Arts Foundation and is a 2016 NEA Literary Translation Fellow.
-His fiction includes an as-yet-unpublished novel called In the Country of Monstrous Creatures.
-Agent: Mark Falkin.
-He is the Executive Director of Writers & Books in Rochester, NY.
+Completed novel manuscripts: THE BOOK of LOSMAN, IN THE COUNTRY OF MONSTROUS CREATURES, HELEN F'S WONDROUS WORLD OF WONDER (middle grade).
+Currently seeking new agent.
 Twitter: @kesemmel

 Watch the book trailer for Danish novelist Simon Fruelund's novella Civil Twilight, translated by K.E.
 Semmel: